Kalteew/MoPWorldBossTracker/README.md

 ## Usage

 Toggle the tracker frame via the minimap button or `/mopwb toggle`.
 The frame shows your level 90+ characters that still need MoP world boss kills for the week.
 Use `/mopwb show` or `/mopwb hide` to control visibility, `/mopwb minimap` to toggle the minimap button, `/mopwb all` to display every character, and `/mopwb todo` to show only those still needing kills.

+Select which bosses are tracked via the addon options panel in the Interface menu.

 ---